akkefa/ml-notes/docs/probability/confidence_interval.rst

 it comes in from random sampling.
 The fact that if you select a random sample and compute your estimator and if you got to do it again or if someone else did it, they're going to get a different estimator based on the :guilabel:`randomness of the sample`.

+- Collect your sample.
+- Estimate the parameter.
+- Return a confidence interval.

+If you did this again, you would not get the same results!
+Different samples and different confidence intervals.